JulisaDiego/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach is a little harder on memory and also changes or transforms an array.
+Whereas map creates a new array and doesnt mess with the original.

 2. What is the difference between a function and a method?

+a method is associated with an object usually and a function is its own object.

 3. What is closure?

+I think its kinda like the question in "functions.js", where it has to pretty much do with scope

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+ Super is referencing to the extended class

 ## Project Set up